 Security.
 To ensure sensitive data can’t be read even on occasional replication, CloudWall has built-in crypto lib.
 It forces encryption of all sensitive user profile docs on save, and can be optionally applied to encrypt some user docs.

-CloudWall is tightly integrated with CouchDB and fits very well into projects where Couch serves as a main data store.
-There several distinct scenarios of CloudWall usage:
+CloudWall is tightly integrated with CouchDB and is ok for projects with Couch as a data store.
+There are several distinct scenarios for CloudWall use:

-CouchDB is http-native and also allows file attachments to JSON docs, which makes this DB especially attractive for storing content.
-CloudWall has on-board app, Inliner, which is highly flexible content editor.
+CouchDB is http-native and also allows file attachments to JSON docs, which makes Couch especially attractive for storing and delivering web content.
+CloudWall has an app, Inliner, which is highly flexible content editor over CouchDB.

-This site is built using CloudWall and uses Inliner both as editor client side, and as a HTML renderer inside CouchDB query server.
-This page is authored in and rendered by Inliner parts, running inside CouchDB query server.
+This site is built using CloudWall and uses Inliner both as a client-side editor, and as a HTML renderer inside CouchDB query server.
+This page is rendered by Inliner parts, running inside CouchDB query server.

 Sketch of a real system, built with and running CloudWall and Couchbox.